-Sprawled across the floor at the afterparty, Saul tells us how one grandfather was a Jew, the other a Nazi, and how he owns a small patch of land.
+Sprawled across the floor at the afterparty, Saul tells an offensive and distorted account of his family's experiences of World War II which will later get both of us into trouble with his father, and how he owns a small patch of land.
 In addition to a bottle of vodka, ketamine and some “cocaine,” the thing that really keeps him going all night is music.
 He listens to pedal-steel country music, Ol’ Dirty Bastard, and the Ulster Volunteer Force’s version of I Will Survive at least three times.
 He dances around the living room and sings along to the refrain, “Fuck the Pope and the IRA.”

 While all this is going on, apparition of our friends—or in some cases, enemies—appear in Saul’s mobile justice centre.
 He takes great amusement in pointing out their faults, frailties and defects.
 “Do you have any morals?” he asks me, before thinking.
 “Wait, I know despite what you say, you do.
 I genuinely don’t!”

 He crashes out around 8 a.m., when he’s finally run out of music to play on the laptop and has resorted to watching Isis beheading videos.

 On the outskirts of Glasgow, we stop at a mechanical workshop on the edge of an industrial waste dump to get the van repaired.
 Giant mounds of discarded metal radiate strangely, like temples in the mist.
 “Let’s get a photo in front of that pile of shit,” Saul says.